holgerjs/name-func/README.md

 * [function_app.tf](terraform/function_app.tf)
 * [role_assignment.tf](terraform/role_assignment.tf)

 Since we are running Python Code, the App Service Plan must be of `os_type = "Linux"`.
-Furthermore, this is just for testing and we want to save costs, so we're deploying it in a [Consumption Plan](https://learn.microsoft.com/en-us/azure/azure-functions/consumption-plan) [8].
+Furthermore, in this example we're deploying it in a [Consumption Plan](https://learn.microsoft.com/en-us/azure/azure-functions/consumption-plan) [8].
 This means it is in the `Dynamic` tier and we therefore need to use the `sku_name = "Y1"` configuration in terraform.

 As we are using the aforementioned [Python v2 programming model in Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=asgi%2Capplication-level&pivots=python-mode-decorators), it is important that we add `AzureWebJobsFeatureFlags = "EnableWorkerIndexing"` to the `app_settings` section.
 Additionally, we need `ENABLE_ORYX_BUILD = true` and `SCM_DO_BUILD_DURING_DEPLOYMENT = true` - otherwise we won't be able to use the [Remote build](https://learn.microsoft.com/en-us/azure/azure-functions/functions-deployment-technologies#remote-build) feature [10].